We want everyone to feel good on their wedding day

 - Ensuring our branding and language is inclusive.

 - Providing image descriptions and captioning our videos.

-- Seeking out content that is inclusive and diverse so that every bride, groom and other readers can see themselves on our pages, rather than relying on the community to supply it.
+- Seeking out content that is inclusive and diverse so that everyone can see themselves on our pages, rather than relying on the community to supply it.
 Our content will reflect the diverse nature of our audience and, in turn, we will ensure such content is easier for the community to find.